Guderian2nd/TrueHistoryAI/AI Rules.md

 IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoDouble is VeryHigh IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoFull is VeryLow

-If NeedLabor is High THEN HappinessGoal is Very
+If NeedLabor is High THEN HappinessGoal is HVeryHigh If NeedGold is VeryHigh THEN HappinessGoal is HLow

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyNzQ4MzY3OF19
+eyJoaXN0b3J5IjpbLTI0MDA2MjkyOF19
 -->